In this Article

-What Does a Surgical Tech Do?
+What Is a Surgical Technologist?

 Even though the surgeon gets all the credit for a successful surgery, the life of a patient depends in a very large part on the diligence and competence of the surgical technologist.